 Board of Directors

 As Manager of the Mayor’s Office of Domestic Violence and Human Trafficking Prevention for the City of Rockford, Jennifer Cacciapaglia serves as a key collaborator in coordinating advocacy service organizations, law enforcement, and civic groups.
 Cacciapaglia has spent her entire career focusing on community work and engagement.
 In 2013, she co-founded the Rockford Alliance Against Sexual Exploitation (RAASE) to work to end the demand for sexually exploited individuals through preventative measures, survivor protection, accountability of violators and community engagement.
-She also serves as the education coordinator and a trained facilitator for The Amanda Reed Foundation, created to educate young people about the dangers of unhealthy behaviors in relationships which can escalate into lethal violence.
+She also serves as the education coordinator and a trained facilitator for The Amanda Reed Memorial Fund, created to educate young people about the dangers of unhealthy behaviors in relationships which can escalate into lethal violence.
 Cacciapaglia was previously an Assistant State’s Attorney with Winnebago County and City Attorney for Rockford, and she received her J.D. from Northern Illinois University School of Law in 1998.

 Judge Rosemary Collins served as Presiding Judge of the Family Division and the Domestic Violence Division of the 17th Circuit Court, State of Il., before recently retiring after almost 30 years on the bench.
 During her tenure, she established one of the first courthouse located domestic violence assistance offices and founded Children’s Safe Harbor, a safe visitation and exchange facility that also provides free supervised visitation for domestic violence victims and their families.
 She implemented a Dedicated Coordinated Domestic Violence Court, combining both civil and criminal courts, that was recognized by the Dept. of Justice for its innovative practices and designated as a national Mentor Court.
 She also established a Small Claims Mediation Project that provides free trained mediators to self-represented litigants.
 She is part of a team that provides immigration law training to state court judges across the country, is working on establishing a Family Justice Center in her community, and is Chair of the 17th Circuit Court Coordinating Council.